Skip to main content

 Action 12: LOWG to ascertain what level of support and resources were available to Scotland Taskforce while undertaking the evidence sessions.

-CW asked if Ministers were happy with the makeup of the group, and if a representative from the Equality and Human Rights Commission (EHRC) would be joining so membership of the group could be finalised, aside from ad hoc experts who would be invited to speak at future meetings.
+It was asked if Ministers were happy with the makeup of the group, and if a representative from the Equality and Human Rights Commission (EHRC) would be joining so membership of the group could be finalised, aside from ad hoc experts who would be invited to speak at future meetings.

-SE stated this is correct and we are just waiting to hear from the EHRC who the representative would be to join the LOWG.
+It was confirmed this is correct and we are just waiting to hear from the EHRC who the representative would be to join the LOWG.

 Action 13: WG to inform Chair of LOWG, CW once the EHRC representative has been confirmed by the EHRC.

-CW asked if it would be positive to feedback to Ministers in relation to ensuring this valuable work is appropriately resourced.
+Question was raised around if it would be positive to feedback to Ministers in relation to ensuring this valuable work is appropriately resourced.

 SH agreed and noted the importance of minuting this important matter, so it could also be shared at the HRAG, SH felt it is of importance that civil society members of the group should be adequately resourced and WG listened to officials in regard to the level of anticipated work, so they are fully supported.
 Rather than placing the burden on a limited number of people, it is important to gauge what is needed and resource appropriately.